 Each year a portion of the revenue allocated to the CLNZ Cultural Fund is made available in a contestable fund.

-In 2020, $75,000 is available to support strategic projects that demonstrate New Zealand publishing sector growth.
+In 2023, up to $75,000 is available to support strategic projects that demonstrate New Zealand publishing sector growth.
 The amount applicants apply for is up to them, with the number of successful recipients varying each year depending on the individual merits of the applications received.

 Successful projects will have clearly defined and measurable project outcomes that align with the Cultural Fund’s objectives, including projects that: